noun, plural Por·tu·guese.

 OTHER WORDS FROM Portuguesenon-Por·tu·guese, adjective, noun, plural non·-Por·tu·guese.pro-Por·tu·guese, adjective, noun, plural pro·-Por·tu·guese.

-Examples from the Web for portuguese
+Example sentences from the Web for Portuguese

 In 2008, the Portuguese police did clear the McCanns of any wrongdoing and closed the case.

 In October 2013, the Portuguese police reopened the case in Portugal, paving the way for further investigations by Scotland Yard.

 I still have the beautiful Portuguese wire cage that the love birds came in.Vogue Photographer Erwin Blumenfeld: Secrets of a Fashion Legend|Tim Teeman|September 14, 2014|DAILY BEAST

 The city was founded in 1471 as a base for Moroccans to fight off the invading Portuguese, who occupied the coastal areas.

 The goal came off his tummy inside the Portuguese box, an apt way to score for a very gutsy player.Team USA 2, Portugal 2: Seconds Away From World Cup Glory|Tunku Varadarajan|June 23, 2014|DAILY BEAST

 The second arch covers the chapel of the Portuguese knights.The Overland Guide-book|James Barber